Domain Coverage & Hidden Requirements

 - Manage risk by identifying and addressing unknowns

-- Show judgment about what questions to ask (even if you cannot ask them in the exam)
+- Show judgment about what questions to ask, even when they cannot be asked during the exam

 The Assumption Framework